csdms/ivy/README.md

 # CSDMS Ivy

-CSDMS Ivy is a collection of instructional materials on

-* modern, collaborative, scientific software development, and
-* use of community cyberinfrastructure tools

-for researchers in earth and planetary surface processes.
+CSDMS Ivy is a collection of instructional materials on modern, collaborative, scientific software development and use of community cyberinfrastructure tools for researchers in earth and planetary surface processes.

 CSDMS Ivy is